 Independent salary research.
 Not affiliated with BLS, NBSTSA, AST, or any employer.
-Figures based on BLS OES May 2024 (SOC 29-2055).
+Figures based on BLS OEWS May 2025 (SOC 29-2055).

 1,900 mo: surgical tech vs nurse | Honest NPV analysis